ahmadeyamin/ahmadeyamin/README.md

 ### Hi there 👋, I'm Eyamin
-#### I'm full stack Web Developer
+#### I'm full-stack Web Developer

 I make things with coding, here I'm because I love open source and love git & GitHub.

-I do web development for the last 3 years and working with some professional projects last 1.5 years.
+I have been doing web development for the last 5 years and working on some professional projects last 2.5 years.
 I did some cool projects for my clients like Brick-Field Management, Shop Management, NewsPaper with PHP, and Laravel.